Community Meals and Food Assistance:

 South Main Street, Whitneyville

-Community Café offers hot, nutritious meals to senior citizens while providing an opportunity for socializing.
+Community Café offers hot, nutritious meals to senior citizens while providing an opportunity for socializing and playing board games and puzzles.
 Currently we have a weekly Community Cafe offered in Calais at the Calais Methodist Church.

 Tuesdays 11:30a – 12:30p